 - It solves the problem of small cramped keys on devices such as Netbooks and Laptops and as such it’s particularly suitable for use on portable devices

 - Its compact main-key-cluster still maintains acceptable key-cap size for its smallest keys.
 It uses only 47 keys as opposed to the (equivalent) 62 keys on a standard QWERTY keyboard.
 This equates to 24% less space occupied by keys.
 The reduced footprint size of portable product versions will yield savings in a) production, b) storage, c) shipping costs and not forgetting d) desk-top space

 - It may reduce the possibility of RSI (Repetitive Strain Injury) developing.
 These injuries are connected with repetitive movement and our Optimized Keyboard has been designed to limit both hand and finger movements

 - Indications are that it will be of benefit to those with movement disorders

-- It has applications in the realm of Computer-wear where a small (stylus operated) wrist-worn Bluetooth version could pair with other devices, or as an integrated keyboard on a wrist-worn computer running job-specific Apps (e.g. medical, stock-taking, military etc.).
-This second device would come with a range of communications ability and a clam-shell cover having displays on both sides.
-When closed the outer display would function as a smartwatch.
+- It has applications in the realm of Computer-wear where a finger or stylus operated wrist-worn Bluetooth version could pair with other devices, or as an integrated keyboard on a wrist-worn computer running job-specific Apps (e.g. medical, stock-taking, military etc.).
+This second device would come with a range of communications abilities and a clam-shell cover having displays on both sides.
+When closed the outer display would function as a smartwatch (G5 videophone capability?).
 The integrated keyboard would offer the functionality of a full-sized desktop keyboard in a credit-card footprint size, which is something that it is not available today

 - It looks great!